pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 Whitespace is not allowed before open paren/bracket that starts an argument list, indexing or slicing.
 Trailing white space is not allowed.

 Place a single space on either side for assignment, comparisons, and Booleans.
-For arithmetic operators, use your own judgment.
+This includes arithmetic operators.

 When passing a keyword argument to a default parameter value, do not use spaces around = .
 Spaces must be used though if a type annotation is present as well.